The battle to change Native American logos weighs on, but some communities are reinstating them

 Katy Isennock, who is a Sicangu Lakota citizen of the Rosebud Sioux Tribe, grew up in the district, going to school with the warhead mascot.
 As a teenager, she never felt she had the power to speak out about it, or the support of the community.
 Then she watched her children go through the renewed discussion of the mascot.

-Her son — who is a Sicangu Lakota, Oglala Lakota and Seneca citizen of the Rosebud Sioux Tribe — wears his long hair in a braid and has been made fun of for his hair.
+Her son — who is Sicangu Lakota, Oglala Lakota and Seneca — wears his long hair in a braid and has been made fun of for his hair.
 He has started to hide it, she said.
 It’s something that is so normal when they’re among other Native people, but has been scrutinized in a predominantly white community, making him feel embarrassed rather than proud, she said.

 “He goes through so much, having hair like that, and he shouldn’t have to and it’s like — you guys have a Native mascot and you don’t know that?” she said.